realityexpander/How_to_program_from_ground_up/README.md

     - In this way we can use the light to represent a "bit" of information, which is the most basic unit of information in computing.

   - ## The Simple Switch
+    - ### BIG IDEA - A switch can be used to represent a logic "state"
+      - This is the most basic representation of a "state" in computing
       - Easier to manipulate for humans than a bare wire
-    - Can be physically manipulated using electricity to change state using an electromagnet.
-    - Simple switches can be used to represent boolean logic operations
+    - Simple switches can be used to represent two boolean logic operations: AND and OR
+      - Two switches in series represent a Logical AND gate
+      - Two switches in parallel represent a Logical OR gate
     - These operations are called "gates", conceptually similar to someone following path across a fence, you can only pass through a gate if it's open, and you can't pass through if it's closed.